-There are few options that we have to view the files however; it is not impossible.
+There are a few options that we have to view the files, however; it is not impossible.

-- If you don’t suspect that there is CSAI/V images that you can view, simply upload a working copy of the image to Dropbox and view them as Dropbox has a built-in player.
-Obviously, we don’t want to do this if we’re working our typical CP case.
+- If you don’t suspect that there are CSAI/V images that you can upload a working copy of the image to Dropbox and view them with the built-in player.
+We don’t want to do this if we’re working a CP or contraband case.

-- Use an HEIC/F to JPG file converter.
-I would use a working copy however; this is usually on online type activity and with CP cases I wouldn’t do it.
+- Use a HEIC/F to JPG file converter.
+I would use a working copy, however; this is usually on online type activity, and with CP cases I wouldn’t do it.

 - Microsoft OneDrive does the same as the others

-- Use an HEIC viewer on an android tablet or phone.
+- Use a HEIC viewer on an android tablet or phone.
 The source code is out and the play store does have a viewer.

 I would highly recommend that we go a little old school on this and when you export your files, create a clean and working copy folder.
 These folders can then have exact copies of the HEIC files you place into them.
 You should then hash each file pre-and post-work.

-A conversion by a 3rd party tool will likely cause a hash change since you are changing the file extension and changing the file size; however, viewing them in native format within One Drive, Google Photos, or Dropbox should not.
-If you share the file from you iPhone or iPad via e-mail, it will convert it to a JPEG file.
+Conversion by a 3rd party tool will likely cause a hash change since you are changing the file extension and changing the file size; however, viewing them in native format within One Drive, Google Photos, or Dropbox should not.
+If you share the file from your iPhone or iPad via e-mail, it will convert it to a JPEG file.

 Remember, this is only for images captured by the device.
-All other support of iOS11 is still in full play so don’t give up as this is very small segment of what we may not be able to get.
+All other support of iOS11 is still in full play so don’t give up as this is a tiny segment of what we may not be able to get.